Brent Housman

-Brent Housman is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 2009 to 2013.
+David Brent Housman (born June 10, 1973) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 2009 to 2013.
 Housman was first elected in 2008 after incumbent representative Frank Rasche resigned from the house in order to become the legislative liaison for the state Department of Education.
 Housman retired from the house in 2012.